 The drug often causes nausea and vomiting, and loss of appetite and inability to sleep are common.
 The user's heart may race and he may feel dizzy, have a headache and diarrhea.
 He may also sweat heavily and be unable to fully coordinate body movements.

 Rehab for Mescaline Addiction

 This is the service provided at Narconon drug and alcohol rehabilitation centers.
-In fifty worldwide locations, the Narconon program offers a deep detoxification program that can activate the body's ability to flush out residual toxins from mescaline abuse, helping to eliminate the drug's lingering effects.
+In some forty worldwide locations, the Narconon program offers a deep detoxification program that can activate the body’s ability to flush out residual toxins from mescaline abuse, helping to eliminate the drug’s lingering effects.

-Life skills training including learning how to overcome obstacles intelligently and finding relief from problems of the past also help a person learn how to enjoy a sober life.
-A common sense moral code shows each person how he can benefit from a sober, industrious life.
-When the road to an enjoyable life is wide open after the Narconon drug rehab program, the idea of altering one's reality can be seen as dangerous and unnecessary.
-Learn how a person addicted to mescaline can find a new, enjoyable and productive life as a result of the Narconon rehab program.
-Call 1-800-775-8750 for more information.
+Life skills training includes learning how poor decisions regarding friends and acquaintances damaged their lives in the past and how to make better choices in the future.
+The individual learns how personal values are lost and how to restore them.
+When the road to an enjoyable life is wide open after the Narconon drug rehab program, the idea of altering one’s reality can be seen as dangerous and unnecessary.
+Contact us to learn how a person addicted to mescaline can find a new, enjoyable and productive life as a result of the Narconon rehab program.